alpacahq/user-docs/content/trading-on-alpaca/orders.md

    the order has been canceled by the exchanges due to its time-in-force.
 - `expired`<br>
    The order has expired, and no further updates will occur for the order.
+- `pending_cancel`<br>
+   The order is waiting to be canceled.
+- `pending_replace`<br>
+   The order is waiting to be replaced by another order.
+The order will reject cancel request while in this state.

 Less common states are described below.
 Note that these states only occur on very rare occasions, and most users will likely never see their